James868/password-generator/README.md

 * JavaScript

 ## Disclaimer
 I am not responsible for anything bad that happens as a result of your use of this app or its code.
 This app is meant purely for education.
-Its use JavaScript's `Math.random()` method, which mean it's not cryptographically secure.